genetica/pylator/thoughtLog.md

 to every process containing the ctype handle created by multiprocessing module.
-This is different from just sending data pointers to every process as the multiprocessing assist in creating a generic pointer that every process can use as pointers are usually referenced to the start of the current process memory block and not absolute.
+This is different from just sending data pointers to every process as the multiprocessing assist in creating a generic pointer that every process can use; as pointers are usually referenced to the start of the current process memory block and not absolute.

 -------------------------------------------------------------------------------